1960s 1970s 1980s 1990s 2000s

 2001a The Tate conjecture for certain abelian varieties over finite fields.
 Acta Arith.
 100 (2001), no. 2, pp.135--166; arXiv:math/9911218

-Tate's theorem (1966) proves the Tate conjecture for any abelian variety whose algebra of Tate classes is generated by divisor classes.
+Tate's theorem (1966) proves the Tate conjecture for any abelian variety over a finite field whose algebra of Tate classes is generated by divisor classes.
 The article proves the Tate conjecture for a class of abelian varieties that fail this condition.
 As far as I know, these are the first examples of such varieties.

 2001aP Preprint.